Back to Blog

 • Ensure continuity of operations – develop a plan to delegate projects and handoff accounts and data.

 Additionally, careful coordination between various teams is required to prevent insider data leaks.
-An optimal approach involves collaboration between the human resources, legal, IT, IT security, and physical security department.
-Each team plays a key role in enabling a secure offboarding:
+An optimal approach involves collaboration between HR, legal, IT, information security and physical security with each playing a key role:

-• Human resources team finalizes departures and notifies employees
+• Human resources finalizes departures and notifies employees

-• IT team deprovisions and revokes access to applications and ensures company devices are locked and wiped in a timely manner.
-Ideally, the HR system can serve as an authoritative source for identity, wherein offboarding in the HR system would also remove access to downstream systems via platform integrations.
+• IT deprovisions and revokes access to applications and ensures company devices are locked and wiped in a timely manner.
+Ideally, the HR system can serve as an authoritative source of identity, wherein offboarding in the HR system would also remove access to downstream systems via platform integrations.

-• Security team monitors for unusual behavior, network log-ins, and data exfiltration attempts.
+• Information security monitors for unusual behavior, network log-ins, and data exfiltration attempts.

 The timing of these tasks should be coordinated amongst teams.
-According to Sounil Yu, CISO at JupiterOne, “timing is critical when it comes to employee departures, as the security team needs to be ready and able to terminate someone’s access to every and all systems and devices as soon as the layoff happens.
-You want to synchronize the cutting of access all at the same time.
+According to Sounil Yu, former CISO of Bank of America and author of the Cyber Defense Matrix, “timing is critical when it comes to employee departures, as the security team needs to be ready and able to terminate someone’s access to all systems and devices as soon as the layoff happens.
+You want to synchronize the revoking of access all at the same time.
 That includes the obvious things around network log-ins or access to various enterprise services, but [security teams] often forget about cloud services or service accounts.”

 In addition to navigating RIFs with a secure offboarding process, it’s important to take sufficient preventative measures *prior* to layoffs.
 In our Insider Risk Report, we observed that when people are laid off or fired, they are more likely to take data.